Skip to Main Content

 Samurai Through Modern Period Expertise

-Experience dressing sets spanning feudal Japan through the Meiji Restoration, Taishō democracy, wartime, and postwar economic miracle.
-Accurate period decoration for productions set in any era of Japanese history.
+Our decorators have dressed sets from feudal Japan through the Meiji Restoration, Taishō democracy, wartime, and the postwar boom.
+We deliver accurate period decoration for any era of Japanese history.

 ACT 03